Automotive Industry Future Outlook: 2021-2024

 We project sales of new light trucks and SUVs to remain strong unless affected by a sudden spike in oil and gas prices.

 Sales of used vehicles also shapes the future of the auto industry

 Chart 6: Consumers are buying a lot of used light trucks and SUVs, as well as cars (see chart at left).
 This chart, like our chart for new vehicles above, shows actual revenue.

 Again, light trucks and SUVs are producing a lot of revenue for new and used automobile dealers.

-For every $1 in revenue generated from used cars, there is $2.70 in revenue from new light trucks and SUVs.
+For every $1 in revenue generated from used cars, there is $2.70 in revenue from used light trucks and SUVs.
 This is important for the future of the industry.
 Not only do sales of used cars and trucks generates accessory sales, but obviously used vehicles need parts in general.
 They need OEM replacement parts, maintenance parts, service repair parts, and parts to improve appearance.